dennisreimann/stacking-sats-kraken/README.md

 ## 🔑 API Key

-Obtain your Kraken API Key via [the API settings page](https://www.kraken.com/u/settings/api).
+Obtain your Kraken API Key via [the API settings page](https://www.kraken.com/u/security/api).
-Generate a new API key dedicated for stacking using the "Query Funds" and "Modify Orders" permissions:
+Generate a new API key dedicated for stacking using the "Query Funds" and "Create and modify orders" permissions:

 ![Kraken API Key Permissions](./api-permissions.png)